 Farm Bill Spending

-Note: Get the latest ERS analysis on the 2018 Farm Act.
+Note: Get ERS analysis of the 2018 Farm Act.

 The 2018 Farm Act authorizes two kinds of program funding:

+Mandatory funding.
 Programs authorized with mandatory funding are provided funds as needed (or to a statutory level) through the Commodity Credit Corporation (CCC) and are not subject to annual appropriations decisions by Congress.
-Spending is not constrained by annual limits, and Government costs under these programs may vary from year to year, depending on program participation levels and economic conditions.
-Congress can alter mandatory funding levels at any time through new legislation, but there is no automatic reconsideration during the life of the Farm Act.
-Examples of Farm Act programs provided with mandatory funding include the Supplemental Nutrition Assistance Program (SNAP) and most commodity and conservation programs.
+Spending is not constrained by annual limits.
+Government costs under these programs may vary from year to year, depending on program-participation levels and economic conditions.
+Congress can alter mandatory-funding levels at any time through new legislation, but there is no automatic reconsideration during the life of the Farm Act.
+Examples of Farm Act programs provided with mandatory funding include the Supplemental Nutrition Assistance Program (SNAP), and most commodity and conservation programs.

-Programs authorized with discretionary funding may be funded up to the level provided for by legislation, but Congress may decide each year what level of funds to appropriate for these programs, if any.
+Discretionary funding.
+Programs authorized with discretionary funding may be funded up to the level provided by legislation, but Congress may change the funding level each year for these programs.
 Once program expenditures reach the level appropriated for that year, no additional funds can be spent unless Congress provides new appropriations.
-Many research and rural development programs, for example, are funded in this way.
+Many research and rural-development programs, for example, are funded in this way.

 CBO projections include only programs authorized with mandatory funding in the Farm Act.

-Four titles or policy areas dominate projected spending under the 2018 Farm Act:
+Four policy areas dominate projected spending under the 2018 Farm Act:

-Mandatory nutrition program spending is projected to account for over 75 percent of 2018 Farm Act outlays.
-Details on food and nutrition assistance program spending can be found at ERS Ag and Food Statistics: Charting the Essentials, Food Security and Nutrition Assistance.
+Nutrition.
+Mandatory nutrition-program spending is projected to account for more than 75 percent of 2018 Farm Act outlays.
+Details on food and nutrition-assistance-program spending can be found at ERS Ag and Food Statistics: Charting the Essentials, Food Security and Nutrition Assistance.

-Under the 2018 Farm Act, crop insurance program expenditures are projected to comprise almost 9 percent of total outlays over 2019-23.
-These expenditures include support to crop insurance companies for delivery and underwriting as well as subsidies for farmer premiums.
+Crop insurance.
+Under the 2018 Farm Act, crop-insurance-program expenditures are projected to comprise almost 9 percent of total outlays over 2019-23.
+These expenditures include support to crop-insurance companies for delivery and underwriting, as well as subsidies for farmer premiums.

 As prices for several major commodities have fallen from their peaks in 2012-13, premiums and subsidy expenditures have correspondingly dropped, since premium calculations depend in part on expected prices and subsidies are a set percentage of the premium.
 Since their introduction in the 1990s, revenue-based insurance policies have increased to the extent that they represent the largest share of enrolled acres.

-Mandatory conservation program expenditures are projected to account for about 7 percent of outlays under the 2018 Farm Act over 2019-23.
-Details on conservation program spending are provided on the ERS website topic page Conservation Programs: Background.
+Conservation.
+Mandatory conservation-program expenditures are projected to account for about 7 percent of outlays under the 2018 Farm Act over 2019-23.
+Details on conservation-program spending are provided on the ERS website topic page Conservation Programs: Background.

 USDA, Economic Research Service farm income data includes calendar year data, historical and forecast, on direct Government payments.

-- RMA Summary of Business Application provides an interactive database, updated weekly, of crop insurance policy characteristics and performance by commodity, State, insurance type, and year.
+- RMA Summary of Business Application provides an interactive database (updated weekly) of crop insurance-policy characteristics and performance by commodity, State, insurance type, and both crop year and reinsurance year.

-- RMA Program Costs and Outlays provides annual tables, by fiscal year and crop year, of Government costs and outlays for the Federal crop insurance program.
+- RMA Program Costs and Outlays provides annual tables, by crop year, of Government costs and outlays for the Federal crop-insurance program.